-Game Theory And The Humanities
+Game Theory and the Humanities

 Game theory models are ubiquitous in economics, common in political science, and increasingly used in psychology and sociology; in evolutionary biology, they offer compelling explanations for competition in nature.
 But game theory has been only sporadically applied to the humanities; indeed, we almost never associate mathematical calculations of strategic choice with the worlds of literature, history, and philosophy.
 And yet, as Steven Brams shows, game theory can illuminate the rational choices made by characters in texts ranging from the Bible to Joseph Heller's Catch-22 and can explicate strategic questions in law, history, and philosophy.

-“This is a wonderful book, deserving to be used as a basic reference for students in the humanities, but also of interest to any intellectual eager to understand how today's culture is transgressing old dichotomies such as Blasie Pascal's esprit de géométrie—esprit de finesse and C.P.Snow's two cultures.
+This is a wonderful book, deserving to be used as a basic reference for students in the humanities, but also of interest to any intellectual eager to understand how today's culture is transgressing old dichotomies such as Blasie Pascal's esprit de géométrie—esprit de finesse and C.P.Snow's two cultures.

 Brams's latest book is manifestly the product of original and sound scholarship and is written at a level that advanced undergraduates can readily understand.
-It offers an elegant overview of how game theory can deepen our appreciation of literature--and of how literature can enrich our understanding of game theory."
+It offers an elegant overview of how game theory can deepen our appreciation of literature—and of how literature can enrich our understanding of game theory.

 Mitchell Professor of Organizational Behavior, Haas School of Business, University of California, Berkeley, and author of Expert Political Judgment: How Good Is It?
 How Can We Know?

-"This imaginative and innovative book should appeal not only to those with an interest in the individual cases, stories, and plays, but also to philosophers, historians, theologians, literary critics, and some specialists in international politics whose concerns are broader."
+This imaginative and innovative book should appeal not only to those with an interest in the individual cases, stories, and plays, but also to philosophers, historians, theologians, literary critics, and some specialists in international politics whose concerns are broader.

 Distinguished Professor of Political Science, University at Buffalo, and author of The Games of July: Explaining the Great War